Famous black cats from movies and TV

 Some may believe that black cats are boring, but we disagree.
 You only have to look at the many monochrome moggies that have appeared on the big and small screen to see why.

-Here’s our pick of our favourite black cat stars…
+Here’s our pick of our favourite famous black cats…

 Salem (Sabrina The Teenage Witch)